elifyrktrk/LiveActivity/README.md

     }
 }'
 ```
 </details>

 <details>
   <summary>Local</summary>

-You can use Apple’s ActivityKit framework to create a Live Activity instance locally on the device.
+You can use Apple's ActivityKit framework to create a Live Activity instance locally on the device.
 The Netmera SDK manages the push token generated by ActivityKit, enabling you to update Live Activities via the Netmera API.
 Netmera sends this push token to the Apple Push Notification service (APNs) on the backend.

 #### Steps to Start a Live Activity Locally

-1. Create an instance of your Live Activity using Apple’s ActivityKit APIs.
+1. Create an instance of your Live Activity using Apple's ActivityKit APIs.
 2. Set the pushType parameter to .token to generate a push token.
 3. Pass the previously defined ActivityAttributes and ContentState when creating the activity.
 4. Register the Live Activity with Netmera by calling:
 (This registration step is required only for Live Activities started locally)